quantumstagefx/QS_MHA_batch_scripts/README.md

 This will make it so that the new filename of the denoised video clip will contain its original filename plus _clean at the end.

-The denoising script works the same way as the other batch scripts via creating a shortcut and then drag and dropping the files ontu the shortcut.
+The denoising script works the same way as the other batch scripts via creating a shortcut and then drag and dropping the files onto the shortcut.
 It will work with multiple files so its very convenient to batch process multiple clips.

 ## Using the calibration batch script

-This script was done for the lazy and simple runs the Metahuman stereo calibration app with whatever ingestion prepared folder was dropped ontu the shortcut.
+This script was done for the lazy and simple runs the Metahuman stereo calibration app with whatever ingestion prepared folder was dropped onto the shortcut.
 It will require a calibration board configuration file called `hmc_config.json` in the same folder as the batch script in order to work.

 You can find the one for the official Epic calibration board config inside  the calibration app folder usually at `C:\Program Files\Epic Games\Calibration App\default_hmc_config.json`.